Bata India Ltd.

-Pursuant to the provisions of Section 135 of the Companies Act 2013 read with theCompanies (Corporate Social Responsibility Policy) Regulations 2014 a report on CSRActivities in the prescribed format is annexed to this Board's Report marked asAnnexure IVand the same forms an integral part of the Annual Report.
+Pursuant to the provisions of Section 135 of the Companies Act 2013 read with theCompanies (Corporate Social Responsibility Policy) Rules 2014 the Annual Report on CSRActivities has been annexed to this Board's Report and marked as Annexure IV.

 SUPPORT FROM BATA SHOE ORGANIZATION

-Your Company continues to receive assistance and benefits of technical research andinnovative programs of Bata Shoe Organization (BSO) through Global Footwear Services Pte.
+Your Company continues to receive supports from the Holding Company - Bata (BN) BV.Amsterdam The Netherlands and also from Bata Shoe Organization (BSO).
+Your Company alsoenjoys the benefits of technical research through Global Footwear Services Pte.
 Ltd.Singapore (GFS).
 Your Company has renewed the Technical Collaboration Agreement with GFSwith effect from January 1 2011 for a period of ten years.
-In terms of the said TechnicalCollaboration Agreement your Company receives guidance training of personnel andservices from GFS in connection with research & development marketing branddevelopment footwear technology testing & quality control store location layout& design environment health & safety risk & insurance management etc. YourCompany continues to obtain expertise and experience from the visiting senior personnel ofGFS and other BSO group companies to improve its product range and operational processes throughout theyear.
+In terms of the said TechnicalCollaboration Agreement your Company receives guidance training of personnel andservices from GFS in connection with research & development marketing branddevelopment footwear technology testing & quality control store location layout& design environment health & safety risk & insurance management etc. YourCompany continues to obtain expertise and experience from the personnel of GFS and otherBSO group Companies to improve its product range and operational processes throughout theyear.
 In terms of the renewed Agreement as aforesaid your Company has paid a technicalservices fee of Rs.
-237.4 Million to GFS for the financial year ended March312016 equivalent to approx. 1% of the Net Turn over of your Company.
+233.5 Million to GFS during the financial year ended March 31 2017which is less than 1% ofthe Turnover ofyour Company.

 BOARD OF DIRECTORS AND BOARD MEETINGS

-Your Company has a duly constituted Board of Directors which is in compliance with the requirementsof the Companies Act 2013 the Listing Regulations and provisions of the Articles ofAssociation of the Company.
+Your Company's Board is duly constituted which is in compliance with the requirementsof the Companies Act 2013 the Listing Regulations and provisions of the Articles ofAssociation of the Company.
 Your Board has been constituted with requisite diversitywisdom and experience commensurate to the scale of operations of your Company.

-Your Board has a duly constituted Audit Committee in termsof the provisions of Section 177 of the Companies Act 2013 read with the Rules framedthereunder and Regulation 18 of the SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
-The term of referenceof the Audit Committee has been approved by the Board.
-The Composition of the AuditCommittee no. of meetings held during the year under review brief terms of referenceand other details have been mentioned in the Corporate Governance Report section which isannexed to this Annual Report.
-All the recommendations made by the Audit Committee wereaccepted by your Board.
+The Board of Directors of your Company has a duly constituted Audit Committee in termsof the provisions of Section 177 of the Companies Act 2013 read with the Rules framedthereunder and Regulation 18 of the Listing Regulations.
+The terms of reference of theAudit Committee has been approved by the Board of Directors.
+Composition of the AuditCommittee number of meetings held during the year under review brief terms of referenceand other details have been provided in the Corporate Governance Report which forms partof this Annual Report.
+Recommendations made by the Audit Committee are generally acceptedby your Board.

 NOMINATION AND REMUNERATION POLICY

 Your Board on the recommendations of the Nomination and Remuneration Committeeappoints Director(s) of the Company based on his / her eligibility experience andqualifications and such appointment is approved by the Members of the Company at GeneralMeetings.
-Generally the Managing Director and Whole-time Directors (Executive Directors)are appointed for a period of fiveyears.
-The Non-executive Directors (other than Independent Directors) are liable to retireby rotation at Annual General Meeting and if eligible may seek approval of the Membersfor their re-appointment.
-Independent Directors of the Company are appointed to hold theiroffice for a term up to five consecutive years on the Board of the Company.
-Based on their eligibility for re-appointment for another term of five consecutive years the outcome oftheir performance evaluation and based on the recommendation by the Nomination and RemunerationCommittee the Independent Directors may be re-appointed by the Boardsubject to approval of the Members of the Company.
-The Directors KMP and SMP shall retireas per the applicable provisions of the Companies Act 2013 andthe policy of the Company.
-While determining remuneration of the Directors KMP SMP and other employees theNomination and Remuneration Committee ensures that the level andcomposition of remuneration
+Generally the Managing Director and Whole-time Directors (Executive Directors)are appointed for a period of five years.
+Independent Directors of the Company areappointed to hold their office for a term up to five consecutive years on the Board ofyour Company.
+Based on their eligibility for re-appointment the outcome of theirperformance evaluation and based on the recommendation by the Nomination and RemunerationCommittee the Independent Directors may be re-appointed by the Board for another term offive consecutive years subject to approval of the Members of your Company.
+The DirectorsKMPs and SMPs shall retire as per the applicable provisions of the Companies Act 2013 andthe policy of the Company.
+While determining remuneration of the Directors KMPs SMPs andother employees the Nomination and Remuneration Committee ensures that the level andcomposition of remuneration

-are reasonable and sufficient to attract retain and motivate them and insure thequality required to run the Company successfully; the relationship of remuneration toperformance is clear and meets appropriate performance benchmarks; and the remuneration toDirectors KMP SMP and other employees comprises a balance between fixed and incentive pay reflecting short and long termperformance objectives appropriate to the working ofthe Company and its goals.
-The Companyfollows a compensation mix offixed pay benefits allowances perquisites performancelinked incentives and retirement benefits for itsExecutive Directors KMP SMP and other employees.
-Performance Linked Incentive isdetermined by overall business performance of the Company.
-Annual increments are decidedby the Nomination and Compensation Committee within the salary scale approved by the Board and Members of theCompany.
-The Company pays remuneration to Independent Directors by way of sitting fees andcommission on the net profits of the Company.
-Non-ExecutiveNon-Independent Directors of your Company do not receive any remuneration from theCompany.
-Remuneration to Directors is paid within the limits as prescribed under the Companies Act 2013 and thelimits as approved by the Members of the Company from time totime.
+are reasonable and sufficient to attract retain and motivate them and insure thequality required to run the Company successfully the relationship of remuneration toperformance is clear and meets appropriate performance benchmarks and such remunerationcomprises a balance between fixed and incentive pay reflecting short and long termperformance objectives appropriate to the working ofthe Company and its goals.
+The Companyfollows a compensation mix offixed pay benefits allowances perquisites performancelinked incentives and retirement benefits for its Executive Directors KMPs SMPs andother employees.
+Performance Linked Incentive is determined by overall businessperformance of your Company.
+Annual increments are decided by the Nomination andRemuneration Committee within the salary scale approved by the Board and Members of theCompany.
+The Company pays remuneration to Independent Directors by way of sitting fees andcommission on the net profits ofthe Company.
+Non-Executive Directors of your Company donot accept any sitting fees / commission on the net profits from the Company.
+Remunerationto Directors is paid within the limits as prescribed under the Companies Act 2013 and thelimits as approved by the Members of the Company from time to time.

 DISCLOSURES ON REMUNERATION OF DIRECTORS AND EMPLOYEES OF THE COMPANY

 Information as required under Section 197(12) of the Companies Act 2013 read with Rule5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014and subsequent amendments thereto is annexed to this Board's Report and marked asAnnexure V.

-A Statement containing Information on particulars of employees of the Company drawingremuneration of not less than Rs.60 Lac per annum or Rs.
-5 Lac per month when employed forpart of the year as specified under Section 197(12) of the Companies Act 2013 read withRule 5(2) & 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in the prescribed format is annexed to this Board'sReport and marked as Annexure VI.
+A statement containing the Information of top ten employees in terms of remunerationdrawn and particulars of every employee ofthe Company who was in receipt of remunerationnot less than the limits specified under Section 197(12) of the Companies Act 2013 readwith Rules 5(2) & 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 and subsequent amendments thereto is annexed to this Board'sReport and marked as Annexure VI.

 WHISTLE BLOWER POLICY / VIGIL MECHANISM

-In terms of Section 177 of the Companies Act 2013 and Rules framedthereunder read with Regulation 22 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 your Company has a vigilmechanism in place for the Directors and Employees of the Company through which genuineconcerns regarding various issues relating to inappropriate functioning of theorganization can be communicated.
-For this purpose your Board has aWhistle Blower Policy and the same has been uploaded on the website of the Company athttp://bata.in/0/pdf/Whistle-Blower-Policypdf .
+In terms of provisions of Section 177 of the Companies Act 2013 and Rules framedthereunder read with Regulation 22 of the Listing Regulations your Company has a vigilmechanism in place for the Directors and Employees of the Company through which genuineconcerns regarding various issues relating to inappropriate functioning of theorganization can be communicated.
+For this purpose your Board has a Whistle Blower Policyand has been uploaded on the website of the Company at www.bata.in and the same isavailable at the link http://bata.in/0/pdf/Whistle-Blower-Policypdf .
 A VigilMechanism Committee under the Chairmanship of the Audit Committee Chairman has beenconstituted.
 The Policy provides access to the Head of Legal Department of the Company andto the Chairman of the Audit Committee in certain circumstances.

 No person has been denied an opportunity to have access to the Vigil MechanismCommittee including the Audit Committee Chairman.
-However during the year under review there hasbeen no incidence reported which requires action by the Vigil Mechanism Committee.
+During the year under review there hasbeen no incidence reported which requires action by the Vigil Mechanism Committee.

 POLICY ON PREVENTION OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE

-Your Company is committed to provide a safe and secure environment to its women employeesacross its functions and other women stakeholders as they are considered as integral andimportant part of the Organization.
+Your Company has adopted a Policy under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and Rules framed thereunder.
+YourCompany is committed to provide a safe and secure environment to its women employeesacross its functions and other women stakeholders as they are considered as integral andimportant part of the Organization.